AleksicIvan/keen-learner-app/README.md

   2. React

 _IDEAS:_
-  1. Make it Electron app
+  1. Make it full Electron app - for now you can switch to add-electron branch and run `npm run electron`